photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 use a different tool for importing, you can safely remove the volume.
 Using import is strictly optional.

-Settings, index, sidecar files, and thumbnails will be stored in a `storage` sub-folder by default.
+Settings, index, sidecar files, and thumbnails will be put in `storage` by default.
 You may use an [anonymous volume](https://docs.docker.com/storage/bind-mounts/) or absolute path instead, just don't remove it completely so that you don't lose your index and albums after restarting or upgrading the container.